 In this context, the word “tribe” means any group with which we identify.
 Tribe is family, church, community, culture, nationality, team, workplace, etc. Tribal shaming examines the power of the tribe.
 It’s not a new idea, of course.
 We’ve studied cults, gangs, religious sects—all kinds of groups in order to understand the choices we make and how they’re influenced by those around us.
 What I hadn’t thought about before was the invisible destructive power our tribe(s) have over our ability to live well.

-I believe one of the greatest motivators for us is the desire for connection to others.
+One of the greatest motivators for us is the desire for connection to others.
 Our earliest experience of connection takes place in our family of origin, or in the context of whoever raised us, even if just people in an institution.
 From infancy on, we’re each surrounded by tribal cultures and norms, tribal rules, and the differentiation of our tribe from others.
 This shows up in an overwhelming number of ways: Economically, geographically, religiously, educationally, etc.

 Tribes provide us with connection, identity, meaning, and, hopefully, security and safety.
 They help us define ourselves and shelter us from an unkind world.
 Connection is a deep need for human beings, and without it we don’t survive.
 We know there are all kinds of consequences for people who have no early sense of tribe, from attachment disorder to failure to thrive to severe mental illness—and those only if the child survives in the first place.